OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-12.md

 Rash words pierce like swords, but the tongue of the wise brings healing.

 ## Proverbs 12:19
-Truthful lips endure forever, but a lying tongue lasts only a moment.
+Truthful speech is enduring, but deceitful words are short-lived.

 ## Proverbs 12:20
 Deceit is in the hearts of those who plot evil, but those who promote peace have joy.

 ## Proverbs 12:21
-No harm befalls the righteous, but the wicked are filled with trouble.
+The righteous encounter no lasting harm, but the wicked are filled with trouble.

 ## Proverbs 12:22
 The Lord detests lying lips, but He delights in those who are trustworthy.